RESONANCE CENTER

 IFS helps you explore the different 'parts' within yourself, heal inner conflicts, and foster harmony in your inner world.
 This compassionate approach encourages self-understanding and personal growth.

-Body-centered /Somatic psychotherapy focuses on the connection between the mind and body, using awareness of physical sensations, movement, and breath to process emotions, release trauma, and promote healing.
+Somatic / body-centered psychotherapy focuses on the connection between the mind and body, using awareness of physical sensations, movement, and breath to process emotions, release trauma, and promote healing.
 It helps clients access deeper experiences that may not be reached through talk therapy alone.

 Mindfulness-based therapy incorporates practices like meditation, breath work, and body awareness to reduce stress, enhance emotional regulation, and improve overall well-being.